plutus123/FaceSwap/README.md

 ## Description

-This Python application utilizes a insight face library to swap faces in images.
+This Python application utilizes insight face library to swap faces in images.
 It detects facial features and replaces them with faces from other images, creating a fun and entertaining visual effect.

 ## Features